-- PK2 One teacher and 1 or 2 aides depending on the daily student count keeping a 7:1 pupil to adult ratio. - PK3 Fourteen students per day with one teacher and one assistant per class. - PK4 Fifteen students with one teacher per class and one shared assistant. - Kdg Fifteen students with one teacher per class and one shared assistant. - Grades 1-5 Eighteen students with one teacher per class. - Grades 6-9 Twenty-five students with one teacher per class.
+- PK2 Mother's Day Out One teacher and 1 or 2 aides depending on the daily student count keeping a 7:1 pupil to adult ratio. - PK3 Fifteen students per day with one teacher and one assistant per class.

+PK4 - Fifteen students with one teacher per class and one shared assistant.

+Kdg - Fifteen students with one teacher per class and one shared assistant.

+Grades 1-4 - Nineteen students with one teacher per class.